hyunwhanjoe/mlXGPR/README.md

 -Select the PGDB that you created and afterwards on the File tab, Export, Entire DB to attribute value and BioPAX files.
 -In the data directory where your PGDB is stored, copy the pathways.col and pathways.dat files into the relevant PGDB directory in data/processed/pathologic.
 For example on Windows the data directory path is Documents\Pathway Tools\ptools-local\pgdbs\user\aracyc\1.0\data
 # Data Source
--Information about the source for each dataset is in the data/raw/ directory.
+Information about the source for each dataset is in the data/raw directory.
+# Process Datasets
+You can create the datasets with the files in the src/data directory.

+``python make_synset2.py`` will process the Synset2 dataset to be used for training.
+The resulting files will be created in the data/processed directory.
+Both X and y files take a few seconds to create.
+``python make_gold_dataset.py`` will process the golden dataset to be used for evaluation.
+The resulting files will be created in the data/processed directory.